Trade directory · Bridgeport metro · Connecticut

 Insurance Minimums

-General liability minimum $300,000 per occurrence, $600,000 aggregate.
-Professional liability recommended.
-Workers compensation required for employees.
-Vehicle insurance for commercial vehicles.
+General liability minimum $300,000 per occurrence, $600,000 aggregate recommended.
+Workers compensation required if employees.
+Professional liability coverage recommended for inspection services.

 § C · Path to license